Navigation with Cursor

 While working with a document, even if it is a short or long one, you will need to navigate through your document.
 Navigation with a virtual cursor represents the ability to navigate between different nodes in a document.

 Within a short document, moving around in a document is simple as you can move the insertion point even by using the keyboard’s arrow keys or by clicking the mouse to locate the insertion point wherever you want.
 But once you have a large document that has many pages, these basic techniques will be insufficient.

 This article explains how to move around in a document and navigate with a virtual cursor to different parts of it.

 Before starting the process of navigating through your document, you will need to get the node that is currently selected.
 You can get the exact position of the cursor at a selected node by using the CurrentNode property.
 In addition, instead of getting the current node, you can get the currently selected paragraph or the currently selected section by using the CurrentParagraph and CurrentSection properties.

 Any insert operations you perform using the DocumentBuilder will be inserted before the CurrentNode.
-When the current paragraph is empty or the cursor is positioned just before the end of the paragraph, the CurrentNode returns null.
+When the current paragraph is empty or the cursor is positioned just before the end of the paragraph, the CurrentNode returns nullptr.